exreplay/webpack-hot-middleware/README.md

+# This is a fork which includes the current WIP webpack5 PR https://github.com/webpack-contrib/webpack-hot-middleware/pull/397
 # Webpack Hot Middleware

 Webpack hot reloading using only [webpack-dev-middleware](https://webpack.js.org/guides/development/#webpack-dev-middleware).
 This allows you to add hot reloading into an existing server without [webpack-dev-server](https://webpack.js.org/configuration/dev-server/).